UPPMAX/programming_formalisms/docs/misc/faq.md

 Retrospectives are:

-- published online in unedited form in [the 'retrospectives' folder](https://github.com/UPPMAX/programming_formalisms/tree/main/retrospectives) of this GitHub repository
+- published online in unedited form in [the 'evaluations' folder](https://github.com/UPPMAX/programming_formalisms/tree/main/evaluations) of this GitHub repository
 - discussed by the teachers after the lessons
 - reflected upon, where the reflections can be found in [the 'reflections' folder](https://github.com/UPPMAX/programming_formalisms/tree/main/reflections)